-At the Annual Meeting, stockholders will be asked to vote upon the election of six directors to the Company's Board of Directors, each for a term expiring at the Company's 2023 Annual Meeting of Stockholders, and to vote, on a non-binding advisory basis, on the compensation of the Company's Named Executive Officers (as hereinafter defined).
+At the Annual Meeting, stockholders will be asked to vote upon the election of six directors to the Company's Board of Directors, each for a term expiring at the Company's 2024 Annual Meeting of Stockholders.
 In addition, although the Board of Directors is not aware of any other matters to be presented at the Annual Meeting, if any other matters are properly brought before the Annual Meeting, stockholders will be asked to consider and vote upon such matters.